mvolkmann/blog/src/smalltalk/01-overview.md

 by including the most useful features and not aiming to be exhaustive.

 <a href="https://en.wikipedia.org/wiki/Smalltalk" target="_blank">Smalltalk</a>
-"is a purely object oriented programming language (OOP)."
+"is a purely object-oriented programming language (OOP)."
 Everything is represented by an object that is an instance of some class.
 This includes classes themselves and all the GUI elements in the development environment.